Programme 1995 – Les Miserables

 LYNDA PIPE

 Lynda has a basic training in ballet from an early age then numerous associations with Napier Operatic, starting with Camelot in 1968.
 Her most recent role as Sister Mary Leo in “Nunsense” last year.
 She has choreographed shows for Napier Boy [Boys] and Taradale High School and performed professionally in Tauranga.
-Family Commitments have curtailed her involvement for a number of years but is very happy to able to once again be on stage with her husband for the first time since 1977.
+Family commitments have curtailed her involvement for a number of years but she is very happy to able to once again be on stage with her husband for the first time since 1977.

 AARON WARD